 So How Much Money Can You Make?

 It turns out that Rodan + Fields, like all other major direct sales companies, publishes its own annual income disclosure statement that breaks down the average earnings (retail profit and sales commissions) for participants in its sales program.
-Here's what Rodan + Fields self-reported for 2016 (clarifications and caveats below):
+Participants aren't compensated for sponsoring or recruiting other people to sell Rodan + Fields' products.
+Here's what Rodan + Fields self-reported for 2019 (clarifications and caveats below):

-In 2016, the company says it had 286,709 enrolled consultants, but that only 161,361 (56 percent) were "paid consultants" who made a profit from sales to other people during at least one month in 2016.
-The other 44 percent didn't sell a single product, but only signed up as a consultant to get a discount on products they bought for themselves.
+In 2019, the company says it had 362,300 enrolled consultants, but that only 200,322 (55 percent) were "paid consultants" who made a profit from sales to other people during at least one month in 2019.
+The other 161,978 consultants (45 percent) didn't sell a single product but only signed up as consultants to get a discount on products they bought for themselves.

 "Earnings depend on a number of factors including leadership, business experience, expertise, quality and depth of network, and individual effort," says company spokesperson Lauren Hartung in an email statement.
 "Consultants are not required to hold inventory, orders are placed and shipped through Rodan + Fields and most Consultant sales are handled through the company's e-commerce site.
 We are confident that the Rodan + Fields income disclosure statement is the best resource for any questions related to Consultant earnings.
 Some people become Consultants to receive the benefit of discounted products, some for discretionary fun money, and some even earn more."